open/close all folders

 - Actually, That's My Assistant: To rub salt in the wound re: the above trope, the man Judy claimed was the Pontiac Bandit was actually his hairdresser.

 - Affably Evil: Well, "evil" is probably a bit strong, but Judy is a notorious and unrepentant criminal who is also a pretty likable and charming guy.
+Seems to become more affable with each appearance, to the point where you actually WANT Peralta to fail.

 - The Bad Guy Wins: In all of his appearances so far, Judy has come out on top over Peralta and the other cops.